MicrosoftDocs/windows-itpro-docs/education/windows/federated-sign-in.md

 Once the devices are configured, a new sign-in experience becomes available.

 As the end users enter their username, they'll be redirected to the identity provider sign-in page.
-Once users are authenticated by the IdP, they'll be signed-in.
+Once the Idp authenticates the users, they'll be signed-in.
 In the following animation, you can see how the first sign-in process works:

 :::image type="content" source="./images/win-11-se-federated-sign-in.gif" alt-text="Windows 11 SE sign-in using federated sign-in through Clever and QR code badge." border="false":::